jspotten/cs324-labs/07-hw-sockets/README.md

  8. *How many _total_ calls to `sendto()` were made by the client?* Hint: refer to `client.c`.
- 9. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process at the moment the server called `recvfrom()` for the second time?* You can assume that the messages were sent immediately when the client called `write()` and that any network delay was negligible.
+ 9. *How many messages had been received by the server's kernel and were still waiting to be read by the server-side process immediately before the server called `recvfrom()` for the second time?* You can assume that the messages were sent immediately when the client called `write()` and that any network delay was negligible.